 While the paint on the post was drying, I sawed a paint stir stick to be the hat brim.
 Then I painted it with the Mustard paint.

-Once all of the paint was dry, it was time to add embellishments to the post.
+Once all of the paint was dry, it was time to add finishing touches and embellishments to the post.

 I painted on Mod Podge and then added some raffia for hair.
-You could hot glue this as well.
+You could also use twine for the hair.
+A hot glue gun would work for this as well.

 I hot glued on the paint stir stick for the brim once the Mod Podge had dried.